rabbitinspace/abyss/README.md

 that will be installed is `fish-shell` which is a runtime dependency and can be removed right away.

-You can also choose to do an extended installation which includes few additional
-steps:

-- Installs and enables a Cron daemon (`cronie`).
-- Installs and enables a NTP daemon (`openntpd`).
-- Installs and enables a syslog daemon (`socklog`).
-- Enables `iptables` (with shipped rules).
-- Enables `dhcpcd`.
-- Enables some `sysctl` rules for kernel and networking stack hardening.
-- Enables TRIM job for SSD.

-Each of the steps are optional and can be disabled/enabled in [`config.fish`](config.fish).

 ## Bugs

 Right now GRUB is always targetings `x86_64-efi` systems which prevents